Task 6 Research

 Principal Investigator(s): Georgianne Moore

-- Result from this work will be published in at least two peer reviewed manuscripts and will be the focus of a MS Thesis (TAMU Dept. of Ecosystem Science and Management).
-We will present our results at two or more scientific meetings (Society for Ecological Restoration, Weed Science Society of America, and or Ecological Society of America) and at the annual RGBI meeting.
+- Publish results in at least two peer reviewed manuscripts and two MS Theses (TAMU Dept. of Ecosystem Science and Management).
+We will present our results at two or more scientific meetings (American Geophysical Union and/or Ecological Society of America) and at the annual RGBI meeting.
 This work will also appear in RGBI technical reports.